emily-pearl/How-Can-a-Wellness-Technology-Company-Play-It-Smart-Bellabeat/README.md

 *Final Conclusion: Most smart device users are sedentary which is not ideal for their health, sleep, and calories burned.
 This should be changed.*

+*Target Audience: Bellabeat tracking devices are ideal for sedentary people like those who have full-time jobs.
+These devices could help them create healthy habits involving staying fit, frequent movement, and exercise*

+Recommendations to the Bellabeat Marketing team

 •	How could your team and business apply your insights?
 •	What next steps would you or your stakeholders take based on your findings?

-Target Audience:
-People working full-time jobs and spending a lot of time at the computer and in the office and need fitness and daily activities to be in shape.

-The users are doing some light activity to stay healthy (according to the activity type analysis).
-And they need to improve their everyday activity to have more health benefits.
-And they might need some knowledge about developing healthy habits and motivation to keep them going.

-Recommendations to the Bellabeat Marketing team

 The average sedentary time is too high for the users of the app (more than 16 hours).
 And definitely needs to be reduced with a good marketing strategy.
 So, the data shows that the company need to market more to the customer segment with a high Sedentary time.
 And to do that, the company needs to find ways to get customers started in walking more by measuring their daily steps (+ notifications).